DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/guides/filtering.md

 ## Customizing Filter Row

-There is an option to replace built-in filter row editors with your own ones.
-Specify your custom editor by defining template in the `filterCellTemplate` property of the `TableFilterRow` plugin.
+There is an option to replace built-in filter row editors with custom ones.
+To specify a custom editor, define a template using the `filterCellTemplate` property of the `TableFilterRow` plugin.

 It is required to handle filter changes in the custom template.
-In this example, filter configuration is received from the `filter` parameter and changes are processed by the `setColumnFilter` action.
+In this example, filter configuration is specified by the `filter` parameter and configuration changes are processed by the `setColumnFilter` action.
 This means that the `FilteringState` plugin handles changes internally.
 So the DataGrid is able to run in both controlled and uncontrolled modes.

 To process your custom filter locally, specify custom filtering predicate in the `filterFn` property of the `LocalFiltering` plugin.